×

 Create an Application to use this secret

-1. Create an OpenShift project:
+1. Create an OpenShift project by running the following command:

 $ oc new-project my-application